Core Docs

 High-Level Flow

-1. The core constructs a render graph using logical IDs.
+1. The host upserts a render graph resource using logical IDs.

 2. The core validates the graph and compiles an execution plan.

-3. On failure, the core uses a fallback graph.
+4. On missing/invalid bindings, the core uses a fallback graph.

 Graph Structure